tomossmith/MS3-Foodie/README.md

             <img src="readme-images/testing-ftu5.png" alt="user must login to visit this page demo" width="80%">

-        - First time users are able to navigate the site without registering.
-However in order to submit a recipe to the site, users must register and therefore the user must be able to locate the Register link on the hompeage easily and quickly.
+        - First time users can navigate the site without registering.
+However, in order to submit a recipe to the site, users must register and therefore the user must be able to locate the Register link on the homepage easily and quickly.

-            A first time user to the site will be able to experience the basic functions of the site.
+            A first-time user to the site will be able to experience the basic functions of the site.
 The basic navigation menu has minimal links of which the login and register links are part of.
 The user can find and register with the site by clicking the link and they are taken to a short form and can be logged into the site with ease.

             The user will also be reminded with the options to login should they navigate to a part of the site that they do not have an account.